Advice

 State and Local Incentives Near You

 States like California and Connecticut offer broad support for electric vehicle buyers.
-However, Idaho and Kentucky are among the states that offer no support to individual EV buyers.
+However, Idaho and Kentucky do not offer support to individual EV buyers.

 Your Electric Utility May Help